Applications Closed for Spring 2025-Fall 2025 Cohort

 Mark Adams

-Mark Anthony Adams is a third-year International Affairs and French double major from Peachtree City, Georgia.
-He is an active member of the Honors College.
-During his time at UGA, he was an exchange student at Université Jean Moulin Lyon 3 in Lyon, France, where he studied the French language, French and EU law, and geopolitics for two semesters, with coursework being exclusively in French.
-During his time abroad, he also worked as an ESL teacher for two local elementary schools as part of the locally recruited TAPIF program.
-As a result, he is a fluent French speaker, with a C1 diploma on the DALF.
-After his time in France, he also studied abroad in Oxford for one summer semester.
-Having returned to the United States, he wishes to pursue his research interests in International Security in a Francophone context, the internal and European politics of France and Francophone states, global radical right movements, and the future of Europe.
-In the Fall of 2023, he researched the electability of French radical right women under the tutelage of Dr. Maryann Gallagher.
-In his free time, he is employed as a Backpacking trip leader for the Outdoor Recreation Center at UGA, where he leads camping and wilderness survival trips.
-Otherwise, he enjoys studying foreign languages, including Old English and Spanish.
-After graduation, Mark plans to pursue either further education or employment in law, international security, or diplomacy.
+Mark Anthony Adams is a senior International Affairs and French double major within the Honors college from Peachtree City, GA.
+During his time at UGA, he was an exchange student at Université Jean Moulin Lyon 3 in Lyon, France, where he studied the French, EU law, and geopolitics for two semesters, with classes taught in French, during which he worked as an ESL teacher for the TAPIF program.
+He is a fluent French speaker, with a C1 diploma on the DALF.
+He researched the electability of French radical right women under Dr. Gallagher, which he presented at URC and CURO.
+Recently, he has begun to specialize in Francophone African politics, as he researches Russian influence in the Francophone Sahel and interns as a Virtual Federal Intern for the State Department’s African Regional Media Hub.
+He has received a conditional offer for the Student Internship Program at the State Department for the Spring and will be in D.C. with the WSP.
+In his free time, he is a Wilderness trip leader for the UGA ORC, where he leads camping and wilderness survival trips.
+Otherwise, he enjoys studying Spanish and Anglo-Saxon.
+Mark plans to pursue either further education or employment in law, international security, or diplomacy.

 Mercedes Bengs

-Mercedes Bengs is a third-year student from Aberdeen, South Dakota majoring in International Affairs and Russian with a minor in German.
+Mercedes Bengs is a fourth-year student from Aberdeen, South Dakota majoring in International Affairs and Russian with a minor in German.
 She is a member of the Russian Flagship program and Air Force ROTC.
-Within the Flagship program, she is currently assisting with the development of a website about Russian-speaking countries and researching the impacts of remote warfare in Ukraine.
+Within the Flagship program, she has assisted in the development of the Areas Where Russian is Commonly Spoken (AWRCS) website, which is focused on making information of Russian speaking countries more accessible, where she wrote about the history, culture, and politics of Belarus.
+She also completed her CURO research on the impacts of partisan movements and remote warfare in Ukraine.
 She has completed an internship with the Latvian Institute of International Affairs, broadening her knowledge of Baltic states, and served as a mentor for Ukrainian High schoolers through EducationUSA.
-Within AFROTC, she is the current Honor Guard Commander and Vice President of Silver Wings, a community service-based organization.
+Within AFROTC, she has served as the Honor Guard Commander and Vice President of Silver Wings, a community service-based organization and is currently the Deputy Wing Commander.
 After graduation, she plans to commission into the Air Force and pursue a career in intelligence.

 Frances Brantley